metalabdesign/exsom/README.md

 XML parsing library.
 Much of the documentation has been taken from the `erlsom` documentation, as they are obviously equivalent.

+## Early Release
+Please note that it is *very early days* for this library, and changes may occur frequently.
+Do not expect anything to be bug-free at this stage.

 ## Changes from `erlsom`

 Many functions have been renamed and/or broken into modules.